cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} Some of my elements animate in, how do I work around that?

-Oftentimes you can usually account for animation by asserting {% url "`.should('be.visible')`" should %} or {% url "another assertion" cypress-in-a-nutshell#Assertions %} on one of the elements you expect to be animated in.
+Oftentimes you can usually account for animation by asserting {% url "`.should('be.visible')`" should %} or {% url "another assertion" introduction-to-cypress#Assertions %} on one of the elements you expect to be animated in.

 ```javascript
 // assuming a click event causes the animation